aws/aws-pdk/packages/open-api-gateway/README.md

 #### Multiple Files

-You can split your definition into multiple files and folders, so long as they are all under the `model` directory in your API project.
+You can split your definition into multiple files and folders, so long as they are all under the `smithy/src/main/smithy` directory in your API project.

 #### Authorizers